FeatherFramework/feather-admin/README.md

 - `pedChanger.modelLoadTimeout`: set how long the game waits for a player model to load
 - `pedChanger.categories`: choose which human and animal models appear in the menu

-Only ped models listed in `config.lua` can be used.
+Only ped models listed in `configs/config.lua` can be used.
 This prevents players from requesting unapproved models.

 ## Usage

-With the default settings, an authorized administrator can open the menu by pressing **Page Down** or entering this command in chat:
+With the default settings, a staff character at level `50` or higher can open the menu by pressing **Page Down** or entering this command in chat:

 ```text
 /adminMenu